9 Essentials Tips To Level Up Your Skincare Routine In Summer I Wish I Knew Earlier

 Resort to self-tanners

 Not everyone can tan safely, and some of us who are prone to sunburns shouldn’t be tanning at all.
 That’s where self-tanner comes in.
-With different formulas intended to give you anywhere from a subtle glow to a completely new skin tone, self-tanners, and bronzers are your new best friends when you want to add a touch of sun to your skin without risking UV damage.
-One of the newest types of self-tanners on the market is self-tanning drops.
-They’re lightweight and can be used as a serum or mixed in with your moisturizer for a gradual glow.
-One to try is Drunk Elephant D-Bronzi Anti-Pollution Sunshine Drops.
+With different formulas intended to give you everything from a subtle glow to a full-on tan, self-tanners have become a summer essential for most beauty enthusiasts.
+One to try is Drunk Elephant D-Bronzi.
+It’s lightweight and can be used as a serum or mixed with your moisturizer for a gradual glow.

-Puffy eyes and under-eye dark circles are skin concerns that follow us throughout the seasons and can be more visible in the summer.
+Puffy eyes and dark circles are skin concerns that follow us throughout the seasons and can be more visible in the summer.
 Whatever the reason, you can do a couple of things to combat them, such as using an eye serum.
-While an under-eye cream is wonderful during the winter, opt for a light serum during the summer.
-Serums have ingredients like aloe vera and hyaluronic acid that bind water to the skin.
+Serums with ingredients like aloe vera, vitamin C, and hyaluronic acid can bind water to the skin and revitalize it.

 Stay in the shade and avoid getting out between 3 and 4 PM